NOTE: This post was updated in August, 2024.

 If you are using the Startech.com device that I recommended, make sure that the “USB 2828x Device” is selected from the dropdown, then click the “Configure Video” button to select your video standard (Configure Video button shown below).
 NOTE: If you are using a device other than the Startech.com one that I recommend, the “Configure Video” button may or may not do anything.

-If you are digitizing from an NTSC source, make sure the “Video Standard” dropdown shows “NTSC_M” and select the “VCR Input” as shown below:
+If you are digitizing from an NTSC source, make sure the “Video Standard” dropdown shows “NTSC_M” and select the “VCR Input” as shown below (NOTE: not all USB devices will have the “VCR Input” option):

 If you are digitizing from a PAL Source, there are several flavors of PAL to choose from.
 This chart may help you to find yours.
-In the image below, I’ve chosen “PAL_B” as the video standard Also select the “VCR Input” check box.
+In the image below, I’ve chosen “PAL_B” as the video standard Also select the “VCR Input” check box (NOTE: not all USB devices will have the “VCR Input” option).

 Once you’ve selected your Video Standard, press the “OK” button.